 Keywords: Capital flows, portfolio investment, treasury international capital, U.S. treasuries, emerging market economies

-Related Material: Data (1.95 MB ZIP) - Estimated position data available for download, as described in paper.
-Estimates last updated 2017.
+Related Material: Data (.zip) - Estimated position data available for download, as described in paper.
+Estimates last updated 2019.

 Abstract: Do more active hedge fund managers generate higher returns than their less active peers?
 We attempt to answer this question.
 Using Kalman Filter techniques, we estimate the risk exposure dynamics of a large sample of live and dead equity long-short hedge funds.
 These estimates are then used to develop a measure of activeness for each hedge fund.
 Our results show that there exists a nonlinear relationship between activeness and performance.
 Using raw returns as a measure of performance, it is found that more active funds outperform the less active ones.
 However, when risk adjusted returns are used to measure performance, we find the opposite results; that is, activeness is inversely related to returns.
 Still, we find that a few very active managers outperform the moderately active funds and generate higher returns.
 We conclude that the most active managers use their skills to manage the riskiness of their portfolios and are, therefore, able to provide higher risk adjusted returns.
 Finally, we find that compared to the least active managers, the most active managers are less homogeneous and, therefore, due diligence is far more important when selecting an active manager.